Kiwinov/ai-fraud-detection/README.md

 ## Contents

-1. `data.csv` contains the raw data given for the project
+1. `data.csv` contains the predicted data for the hackathon
-2. `Convolve_TensileTensors.pdf` is the project report in a Latex document
+2. `Convolve_TensileTensors.pdf` is the final report in a Latex document
 3. `TensileTensors.ipynb` contains all the code

 ## Team